 - Difficulty concentrating on the road or maintaining a safe vehicle speed

-Many people do not realize how easily consuming alcohol can inhibit their ability to safely operate a vehicle and navigate traffic.
-If an intoxicated driver caused a car accident that injured you or a family member or damaged your property, your attorney can help you seek the financial compensation you are due.
+Many people do not realize how easily consuming alcohol can inhibit their ability to operate a vehicle and navigate traffic safely.
+If an intoxicated driver caused a car accident that injured you or a family member or damaged your property, your attorney could help you seek the financial compensation you are due.

-According to the Centers for Disease Control and Prevention (CDC), almost 30 accident victims lose their lives in drunk driving collisions each day.
-Across the country, car accidents involving drunk drivers create more than $44 billion in related expenses each year, among other surprising facts about impaired driving.
+According to the Centers for Disease Control and Prevention (CDC), almost 30 accident victims lose their lives in drunk driving collisions daily.
+In addition, car accidents involving drunk drivers across the country create more than $44 billion in related expenses each year, among other surprising facts about impaired driving.

-Just as in any type of car collision, drunk driving collisions have a huge impact on victims and on their families.
-It can also have a major impact on victims’ ability to return to regular activities and resume the same quality of life they enjoyed prior to the accident.
+Like in any car collision, drunk driving collisions significantly impact victims and their families.
+But unfortunately, it can also significantly impact the victims’ ability to return to regular activities and resume the same quality of life they enjoyed before the accident.

 The expenses related to drunk driving can include a variety of costs, including: